 Legacy software is software that is still very much useful to an organization - quite often even indispensable - but the evolution of which becomes too great a burden [Bennett, 1995, Demeyer et al., 2003].
 Legacy software is omni-present: think of the large software systems that were designed and first put to use in the 1960's or 1970's; these software systems are nowadays often the backbone of large multinational corporations.
-For banks, healthcare institutions, etc. these systems are vital for their daily operations.
-As such, failure of these software systems is not an option and that is why these trusted "oldtimers" are still cared for every day.
+For banks, healthcare institutions, etc. these systems is not an option and that is why these trusted "oldtimers" are still cared for every day.
 Furthermore, they are still being evolved to keep up with the current and future business requirements.